IBM-Bluemix-Docs/security-advisor/demo-nmap.md

 ### Format the results
 {: #nmap-format}

-When you run the service, in this case the Nmap scan, the findings that are returned can be returned in different forms.
+When you run the service, in this case the Nmap scan, the findings can be returned in different forms.
 To display your findings in the dashboard, you must modify the scan results to match the format that is required by the Findings API.
 For example, the results that Nmap returns are shown as a string: `Port10(open)response10ms:`.
 In order to show in the dashboard, the Findings API accepts the results as: `Findingname(), prioritylevel()`.
 To see an example of reformatting, check out the scanners folder in the GitHub source repository.

 ### Run the scan